maximtrp/ranger-archives/README.md

 # ranger-archives

 This is a plugin for [ranger](https://ranger.github.io) file manager that makes it much easier to compress and extract archives.
-It depends on archivers/compression programs such as `tar`, `zip`, `7z`, etc.
+It depends on archivers/compression programs such as `tar`, `zip`, `7z`, etc. It also supports and prioritizes parallelized versions of compression programs (like `pbzip2`, `pigz`, `pixz`, etc).

 [![asciicast](https://asciinema.org/a/ii764wsN8rWZfMCwVlnJAWcPM.svg)](https://asciinema.org/a/ii764wsN8rWZfMCwVlnJAWcPM)